KeaobakaM/Three-Piece-Quiz/documentation.md

 ## Admin side:
 - Admin has the ability to add questions on a category and the related answer.
 - Admin has the ability to change number of questions for the quiz.
+- For Admin to change the limit of questions, they first have to select the category, set the limit and then got back to the quiz.